Flexible Working Capital Loans

-Spotcap's business loans are in the form of credit lines.
+Spotcap's business loans are in the form of credit line.
 A credit line is an amount of credit that a borrower can 'drawdown' from when they need it.
-Below is an example of how a Spotcap credit line can work
+Here is the process and how it works.

 Finance from Spotcap enabled us to grow.
 Having the support of someone believing in your vision just left us feeling great.